Skip to content

 The VRAG-R score maps onto nine bins, each associated with a probability of any violent reconviction within a 5-year follow-up period and a probability within a 12-year follow-up period.
 Bin 1 (scores -26 to -9) carries a 5-year violent recidivism probability of approximately 5 percent; Bin 9 (scores 27 to 40) carries approximately 76 percent.
 These are population-level probability statements, not predictions about an individual.

-The Structured Assessment of Protective Factors for Violence Risk (SAPROF), developed by Vivienne de Vogel, Corine de Ruiter, Yvonne Bouman, and Michiel de Vries Robbe at the Van der Hoeven Kliniek in Utrecht, Netherlands, is the instrument that addresses the most persistent criticism of actuarial and SPJ risk tools: they count what is wrong and systematically ignore what is going right.
+The Structured Assessment of Protective Factors for Violence Risk (SAPROF), developed by Vivienne de Vogel, Corine de Ruiter, Yvonne Bouman, and Michiel de Vries Robbe at the Van der Hoeven Kliniek in Utrecht, Netherlands, addresses a recognised gap in risk-only instruments: actuarial and SPJ tools catalogue deficits and largely omit factors that empirically reduce recidivism risk.

 The SAPROF contains seventeen items organised across three domains.
 The Internal domain (items 1-7) covers factors that are characteristics of the individual: intelligence, secure attachment in childhood, empathy, coping, self-control, work, and leisure.
 The Motivational domain (items 8-12) covers the individual's engagement with treatment and support: motivation for treatment, attitude toward medication, life goals, medication, and treatment response.
 The External domain (items 13-17) covers environmental resources: social network, intimate relationship, professional care, living conditions, and financial management.
 Each item is scored 0 (absent), 1 (possibly or partially present), or 2 (definitely present), mirroring the HCR-20 scoring convention.

 The integration of SAPROF findings with HCR-20 findings is the primary clinical use case.
-A forensic psychologist might find that an individual scores in the Moderate-to-High range on the HCR-20 but has strong SAPROF Motivational and External scores, indicating that while historical and clinical risk factors are present, the individual has treatment engagement and community support resources that empirically moderate recidivism risk.
+Where an individual scores in the Moderate-to-High range on the HCR-20 but shows strong SAPROF Motivational and External scores, the combined formulation indicates that treatment engagement and community support resources are present alongside historical and clinical risk factors, information that materially affects pre-release decision-making.
 The Dutch forensic mental health system has formally integrated the SAPROF into risk assessment protocols for conditional release decisions.
 The Violence Risk Scale (VRS) and the Short-Term Assessment of Risk and Treatability (START) are parallel instruments that address dynamic change over treatment, used alongside rather than instead of the HCR-20 and SAPROF in many services.

 The Canadian Mental Health Commission's 2012 report on forensic mental health endorsed the use of protective-factor assessment in pre-release planning, citing SAPROF evidence.
 The Australian Institute of Criminology's 2014 review of risk assessment frameworks included SAPROF among instruments with sufficient validation for use in pre-release decisions in Australian forensic psychiatric populations.